Comer, Georgia

 Comer is a city in Madison County, Georgia, United States.
 It had a population of 1,512 as of the 2020 census, up from 1,126 in 2010.
 Comer is the largest city in Madison County based on population and total land area.
-The city is included in the Athens-Clarke County Metropolitan Statistical Area, part of the Atlanta-Athens-Clarke County-Sandy Springs Combined Statistical Area.
+The city is included in the Athens – Clarke County metropolitan area, part of the Atlanta metropolitan area.

 History

 The present city of Comer was incorporated by an act of the Georgia Legislature on January 1, 1893.

-The community was named after A. J. Comer, a pioneer citizen.
+The community was named for James Thomas Comer, Sr., (1849-1911), a founding settler.

 Geography

 Comer is located in the Broad River sub-basin of the Savannah River basin.

 According to the United States Census Bureau, the city has a total area of 3.3 sqmi, of which 0.03 sqmi, or 0.80%, are water.

 Jubilee Partners is a 258 acre Christian community founded in 1979.